If you love kayaking and are planning a getaway, Florida is an ideal place to base your trip.

 This area also has the advantage of having a beautiful barrier island — Hutchinson Island — where you can find uncrowded, unspoiled beaches.
 You might combine a beach getaway with the paddling getaway.

-My favorite paddles in the region are two very different ones on the St. Lucie River.
+Two other favorite paddles in the region are two very different routes on the St. Lucie River.
 The St. Lucie South Branch is wild and gorgeous — a jungly forest of old live oaks thick with air plants and Spanish moss.
 You put in at Hosford Park, right off I-95.
 From there, you pass a few small islands and after paddling about two hours, you reach a remote area where you can picnic and take a hike reachable only by boat.
 At that point, you turn around and head back.

 Another St. Lucie paddle starts with a third mile of open water when you paddle across the Intracoastal/Indian River at Cove Road to St. Lucie Inlet Preserve State Park, a little slice of paradise.
 It’s the wild northern tip of Jupiter Island, with narrow twisty mangrove channels and eventually a spectacular deserted beach.
 St. Lucie Inlet Preserve has a 2.7 miles long beach whose southern boundary is the wild and wonderful Hobe Sound National Wildlife Refuge.
 This means the beach actually continues uninterrupted for more than five miles without houses or roads.